 b.
 A copy of the Lease Request Form will be submitted to the Space Allocation Committee (SAC).
-If the SAC cannot find suitable space in another Texas Tech University-owned facility, the SAC will notify the MDPS, and the procurement process provided for in Operating Policy 72.09, Purchase of Goods and Services, must be followed.
+If the SAC cannot find suitable space in another Texas Tech University-owned facility, the SAC will notify the CPO, and the procurement process provided for in OP 72.09, Procurement of Goods and Services, must be followed.

 c.
 Each request must be approved by the appropriate divisional vice chancellor or vice president and the Provost for any academic unit requesting the lease.

 e.
 Leases must be encumbered at the beginning of each fiscal year.
 A requisition must be submitted annually in TechBuy to encumber funds for the lease through August 31 of each year.
 Subsequent encumbrances should be submitted in TechBuy at least 60 days prior to the end of each fiscal year.

 h.
 Call the Section Manager of Strategic Acquisition or Section Project Manager of Strategic Acquisition (806.742.3844) for assistance on leasing space and facilities.

 4. Leasing Space from another Governmental Entity a.
-Through an interagency contract from another state agency; or b.
+Through an interagency contract from another state agency or quasi-governmental agency; or b.
 Through a negotiated contract from: